BroadcomMFD/debugger-for-mainframe/README.md

 * Number of the last statement processed
 * Text of the last statement processed

 The call trace and statement trace features are enabled by default.
 They can be disabled in `launch.json` before you begin your debug session.
+For more information, see [Add Configuration](#add-configuration).

-To disable or enable the tracing features during your debug session, use the following console commands:
+To disable or enable the tracing features during your debug session, use the following commands in the debug console:

-* `trace on`, `trace off`
+* `/trace on`, `/trace off`
     - Enables and disables statement trace.
-* `calltrace on`, `calltrace off`
+* `/calltrace on`, `/calltrace off`
     - Enables and disables call trace.

 ### Conditional and Unconditional Breakpoints

 Breakpoints can be unconditional or conditional.
 Unconditional breakpoints always stop the process at the specified point until they are removed.
-Conditional breakpoints are only supported for CICS programs.

 Conditional breakpoints contain specified scenarios which trigger the breakpoint, and are formatted as follows: